filipeoliveira/ml-assessment/docs/tasks.md

 - The implementation of both POST and GET endpoints as described.
 - A front-end page built with Angular, AngularJS, or Vue.
 - Send it as a public repository in Github.

+// TODO
+- Test coverage on the backend
+- List component
+- method to call an API.
+- method to use get data from API and show it
+- Dark mode on the frontend